-The Issuer's annual consolidated financial statements as of and for the years ended December 31, 2021, 2022 and 2023 and the Issuer's annual non-consolidated financial statements as of and for the years ended December 31, 2022 and 2023 incorporated by reference in this Offering Memorandum have been audited by Ernst & Young et Autres and Deloitte & Associés as joint statutory auditors, as stated in their reports respectively incorporated by reference in this Offering Memorandum.
-Ernst & Young et Autres are members of the French Compagnie nationale des commissaires aux comptes and their address is Tour First, TSA 1444, 92037 Paris la Défense Cedex, France.
-Deloitte & Associés are registered as Commissaires aux Comptes members of the Compagnie régionale des commissaires aux comptes de Versailles et du Centre) and their address is 6, place de la Pyramide, 92908 Paris-La Défense Cedex, France.
-The Guarantor does not separately produce complete financial statements and is not subject to external audits by independent auditors outside of the Issuer's external audits.
+The Issuer's annual consolidated financial statements as of and for the years ended December 31, 2021, 2022 and 2023 and the Issuer's annual non-consolidated financial statements as of and for the years ended December 31, 2022 and 2023, the English translation of which is incorporated by reference in this Offering Memorandum, have been audited by Ernst & Young et Autres and Deloitte & Associés as joint statutory auditors, as stated in their reports, a free English translation of which is incorporated by reference in this Offering Memorandum.

+Ernst & Young et Autres is a member of the French Compagnie nationale des commissaires aux comptes and its address is Tour First, TSA 1444, 92037 Paris la Défense Cedex, France.
+Deloitte & Associés is registered as Commissaires aux Comptes members of the Compagnie régionale des commissaires aux comptes de Versailles et du Centre) and its address is 6, place de la Pyramide, 92908 Paris la Défense Cedex, France.